FAQs

 Research shows, that it is best to only have one counsellor, as having more than one can become confusing, especially as every therapist works differently.
 When you are ready to change counsellors, I will be happy to have a chat about your requirements.

 I can recommend you come to counselling on a weekly basis, especially to begin with.
 You can read here the reasons why this is a good idea.
-However, I am flexible and understand that life is busy, so when we have our initial meeting, we can discuss timings and frequency to suit you and if you would like to change the arrangement, that’s entirely up to you and we can discuss this at the end of a session.
+However, I am flexible and understand that life is busy, so when we have our initial session, we can discuss timings and frequency to suit you and if you would like to change the arrangement, that’s entirely up to you.

 I don’t want anyone knowing about what I speak about, who do you tell about our sessions?

 Everything said in our sessions is completely confidential and I abide by the NCPS code of ethics, which has specific rules around confidentiality.
 There are some exceptions to this and these are outlined in our contract before we begin.
-You can ask any questions you may have around this subject, before and during our sessions together and we will go ahead when you are properly informed and ready.
+You can ask any questions you may have around this subject before and during our sessions together and we will go ahead when you are properly informed and ready.
+The sessions are a safe space for you to say whatever you wish without judgement.

 How much are sessions?